saikiran4824/E-Commerce-Application/README.md

 ### Ecommerce FullStack Application

-Listen Audio for better understanding
+Listen Audio for better understanding, made with text to Speech generater

 https://github.com/user-attachments/assets/f75e5d8f-8bb6-4a15-a117-a8283342be01